Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 Since our comminication mechanisms had already been tested and proven to work in our previous sprints, this sprint promised to be one of the lower workloads sprints, at least for our M5Stack and Desktop teams.
 However the arisal of the MQTT message length issue knocked all our hopes down, and made the life of our M5Stack team very hard.
 However thanks to our Agile development strategy, we were able to quickly come up with a contingency plan to rework our shared contract in the eventuality that our M5Stack team weren't able to rapidly find a solution to that problem.

+**Backlog:**
+* MQTT message length issue with M5 Stack.
+* Real data for statistics and challenges on M5 stack.
+* All subsytems to handle user death.

 ### Sprint 5 : [Beta Version](https://github.com/Team-Jag/Do-or-die-fitness-tracker/pull/44) Release (13.4-20.4)